To Mee Navhech: Plot

 Next witness is Agnihotri who was earlier defrauded in Delhi for Rs.
 15,000 as a bribe for a plum job.
 Lakhoba in his cross-examination first puts the witness under pressure that he had attempted to bribe a govt official which is also a crime.
-In the fear the witness goes back an forth in his statement, in the end, gets entangled in the argument if he has committed a crime by bribing a govt official, who in reality was a fraud.
+In the fear the witness goes back and forth in his statement, in the end, he gets entangled in the argument if he has committed a crime by bribing a govt official, who in reality was a fraud.

 Next witness is Sunanda Datar who identifies Lakhoba as Divakar Datar.
 Sunanda narrates that she first met Divakar at a marriage bureau where he posed as a sophisticated, London educated high ranking bureaucrat at Bangalore.
 He speaks in a British accentuated English, giving the impression that he is a very important official.
 He accepts the marriage proposal of Sunanda & demands dowry of Rs.
 10,000 which her brother pays.
 The marriage is hurriedly arranged in a couple of days time by Divakar & for that reason attended by only 10-15 close relatives of Sunanda & none from Divakar's side.
 Later he takes her to Bangalore & they stay in a cheap hotel, he usually stays away from her on the pretext of important official work.
 He tells her that her brother Capt Ashok Paranjpe lives in Mangalore & he often meets him.
 She tells him that she is pregnant & Divakar blatantly refuses her claim saying that someone else is the father of her child.

 She somehow locates the hotel room where Capt.
 Ashok Paranjpe is staying.
 She meets his wife Pramila Paranjape & narrates her side of the story, which doesn't match with his wife's story.
 Sunanda gets paranoid & at the same time, Capt Ashok Paranjpe appears who is in fact Divakar in disguised form & shaken to see Sunanda there.
 Sunanda demands to meet Divakar right now or she would go to the police, Capt Ashok somehow composes himself & gets out on the pretext of getting Divakar & returns as Divakar.
 Meanwhile, a police officer comes with an arrest warrant for Capt.
 Paranjape for fraud, Divakar dismisses him with his demeanour of high ranking official & fake ID.
 He disappears on the pretext of resolving the warrant.
 On cross-examination of Sunanda, he asks her how come she marry a person in within 2 days of meeting him for the first time, without verifying anything ending with 'To mee navmesh'.